This was our first time in the Flaming Gorge area. It wasn't a

 This state highway, a lesser-traveled "black" road on the AAA map, isn’t in as good shape as US 191.

-It is more narrow and a little bumpy so we drove more slowly.
+It is more narrow and we had to drive more slowly because it's

 There was minimal traffic, which was a good thing because of the cattle